Where?

 Included Activities

-• 4x4 drive through Hajar Mountains
+• 4x4 ride through Hajar Mountains

-• Nakhl hot springs visit and photos
+• Visit Nakhl hot springs

-• Wadi Bani Awf valley drive
+• 4x4 drive through Wadi Bani Awf

-• Bilad Sayt mountain village visit
+• Visit Bilad Sayt mountain village

-• Al Hamra village visit
+• Visit Al Hamra village

 Landmarks